 Cognitive dysfunction as a disease process is not completely understood, but some nutritional supplements are available to support your cat’s aging brain.
 Discuss your cat’s odd behaviors with your veterinarian to see if they think your cat could benefit from some brain support as they get older.

-How Do You Stop Loud Meowing?
+How To Stop Loud Meowing

 If you have figured out the reason behind your cat's loud meowing, then you may be able to stop it from happening by making a few changes.

 Hungry cats will continue to meow loudly when they are hungry if you reward their cries with food and treats.
-To lessen or stop these types of loud meows, try ignoring the cries for food and wait until you cat is quiet to feed them.
+To lessen or stop these types of loud meows, try ignoring the cries for food and wait until your cat is quiet to feed them.

 Healthy cats that routinely meow loudly at night outside your bedroom door may need to burn off some extra energy.
 To decrease this attention-seeking meowing while you are trying to sleep, be sure to wear your cat out with toys and exercise during the day.
 Cats are nocturnal, so they are naturally awake at night but if your cat wants to play, they will try to get your attention, even if you are trying to sleep.